thoeltig/CodingChallenge.1BRC/README.md

-# The One Billion Row Challenge
+# 1️⃣🐝🏎️ The One Billion Row Challenge
 At the beginning of January 2024 Gunnar Morling launched The One Billion Row Challenge (1BRC) to the Java Community on his [blog](https://www.morling.dev/blog/one-billion-row-challenge/) and [GitHub](https://github.com/gunnarmorling/1brc).
 The challenge aimed to find Java code that processed one billion rows from a text file and aggregate the values in the fastest time possible.
 A lot of developers submitted their solutions until Morling closed the challenge at the end of the month and published the [final leaderboards](https://www.morling.dev/blog/1brc-results-are-in/).
 After the news of this challenge spread many people built their own solutions using other [languages, databases, and tools](https://github.com/gunnarmorling/1brc/discussions/categories/show-and-tell).

 ## Basics of running the challenge
 1. Generate the measurements file with 1B rows (just once).
-	- **Attention:** This will take a few minutes and the generated file has a size of approx. **12 GB**, so make sure to have enough diskspace.
 2. Calculate the min, max & average values from the measurements file.
 	- Measure the time needed for reading the file and calculating the average.
 Output of the result values is not part of the challenge.
 3. Optimize the heck out of it to speed up your code!